 Raw corn is brought to the factory.
 After cleaning raw corn, the cooking process takes place in the presence of Water.
 After that in the milling process, the dough for the corn tortilla is made.
 Then cutting off the corn tortilla takes place in a triangular or round shape.
 Then raw nachos go to Oven for baking.
 Then Nacho chips are cooled down with a natural cooling process.
 Your nachos go in the fryer and are fried in Corn Oil.
 The deoiling process takes place.
 After that, it passes through the seasoning process and finally, the Nacho chips are packed in a nitrogen-flushed pack.

 What is Nachos?

 Nachos are a snack food made from tortilla chips topped with melted cheese and potentially other ingredients.
 They were created in 1943 by Ignacio "Nacho" Anaya in Piedras Negras, Mexico, for a group of American soldiers' wives who had arrived at the restaurant after it had closed.
-Anaya fried tortillas cut them into triangles, and added cheese, calling the dish "Special Nachos" or "nachos especiales."
+Anaya fried tortillas cut into triangles, and added cheese, calling the dish "Special Nachos" or "nachos especiales."
 The word "nachos" first appeared in print in a 1954 advertisement for the Victory Club and later in a cookbook published by the Church of the Redeemer in Eagle Pass, Texas.
 The International Day of the Nacho is celebrated on October 19th with the International Nacho Festival held in Piedras Negras, Coahuila, Mexico.
 The first ballpark nachos were served at Arlington Stadium in Arlington, Texas.